pharmapointindia/pharmapoint/README.md

                     Pharmapoint
-        One Point For All Your Pharma Needs
+        One Point For All Your Pharma Needss